Descanonge/tomate/doc/source/tutorial.rst

     contains = ['SSH']
-    coords_fg = [[lon, 'in'], [lat, 'in'], [time, 'shared']] cstr.add_fg(FilegroupNetCDF, contains, coords_fg)
+    coords_fg = [[lon, 'in'], [lat, 'in'], [time, 'shared']] cstr.add_filegroup(FilegroupNetCDF, contains, coords_fg)

 We first tell what variables are placed in this filegroup.
-There can be as many variable as wanted, but a variable cannot be distributed accross multiple filegroups.
+There can be as many variables as wanted, but a variable cannot be distributed accross multiple filegroups.
 The `coords_fg` variable specify how are arranged the coordinates.
-The 'in' flag means the whole coordinate/dimension is found in each file.
+The 'in' flag means the whole coordinate/dimension is found in each file, and that it is arranged in the same way for all files.
 The 'shared' flag means the dimension is splitted accross multiple files.
 The order of the coordinates does not matter here.

-We must now tell where are the files, more precisely how is constructed their filenames.
+We must now tell where are the files, more precisely how is constructed their filename.
 By filename, we mean the whole string starting after the root directory.
 For that, a pre-regex is used.
 It is a regular expression with a few added features.
 It will be transformed in a standard regex that will be